 Best WordPress Plugin To Find Free Images From Dashboard:

 PhotoDropper uses Flickr to search for images with Creative Commons license, a feature that allows you to use the image in your blog for free.
 After installing the plugin, you will see a balloon icon on your post editor toolbar in WordPress.
 Click on this to begin searching for an image.
 You can then select the image you want and click “Insert to Post”.
-This automatically saves and adds the image to your image library, and you can either insert it to your post or set as featured image.
+This automatically saves and adds the image to your image library, and you can either insert it into your post or set as featured image.

 ImageInject uses Flickr and Pixabay to search for free photos you can insert to your blog post.
 The plugin’s menu is found on the bottom of the text editor in WordPress.
 You can type the photo you’re searching for in the search field and you should get a decent list of images right below it.
 What I like about ImageInject is that it lets you set an image as a featured image by hovering the mouse pointer at a photo and clicking “Featured Image”.